 Child: Class: Teacher & Other Adults Involved:

 Area of Concern:

-Strategies to help child:

-Strategies to help child:
+Strategies to help ch nild:

 •

 •

-•

 Targets:

 •

-• -
+•

--

-The plan will be supplemented by a supportive target chart to be used in class,
+ortive target chart to be used in class,

 devised between the class teacher and the child - linked to their interests.
-Each

-day will be split into small sessions, increasing the chances of small steps progress.
+Each day will be split into small sessions, increasing the chances of small steps progress.

+Agreed by

-Class Teacher: Agre ed by Parent/ Carer:
+Class Teacher: Parent/ Carer:

-Glass reaction.
-Tarchi, Carci.

-••••• ••••• •••••••
+••••• ••••••• ••••••

 SENDCo: Child:

 Evaluation / Comments (at least half termly):